secretstartups/handbook/sales/field-operations/changelog/index.html.md

 The Field Operations Changelog keeps a running log of Field Ops changes related to Sales Ops, CS Ops, Channel Ops & Deal Desk.
 The log is organized by fiscal year/quarter and sub-organized by the bi-weekly Field Ops release milestone/epic.
 It was started in Q3-FY22 and is organized by newest updates at the top.

-To learn more about Field Ops releases, see the [Field Ops Release Schedule handbook page] (link TBD).
+To learn more about Field Ops releases, see the [Field Ops Release Schedule handbook page](/handbook/sales/field-operations/release-schedule/).

 ## Q3-FY22